-In January’s initial downthetubes tribute to the late Ron Smith, we featured pages of original artwork that had earlier appeared on eBay, which were presumed to have been for the artist’s own speculative adventure comic project.
+In January 2019, in our initial downthetubes tribute to the late Ron Smith, we featured pages of original artwork that had earlier appeared on eBay, which were presumed to have been for the artist’s own speculative adventure comic project.
 This confusion arose from the related paperwork, involving Ron Holland, who, rather than the renowned 2000AD illustrator, was the unlikely entrepreneur behind the embryonic proposal.

 The background to this little-known occurrence is recollected by David Slinn who – some 39 years ago – played a tiny part in Ron Smith’s extraordinarily long and varied career.